 When running a business, your customers will be the single most integral part of its success – or, indeed, its failure.
 Your ability to develop relationships and cultivate loyalty with a steady flow of consumers can be the pillar on which your entire operations rest.

 Therefore, it's essential to know how to build trust with customers.
-To help, we've compiled a comprehensive breakdown, including nine ways to ensure trust among your target audience.
+To help, we've compiled a comprehensive breakdown, including ten ways to ensure trust among your target audience.